50 Proven Ways to Boost Testosterone Levels Naturally

 Well for one, our gut health is strongly correlated with testosterone production.
 People with poor gut flora are much more likely to suffer from micronutrient deficits and lower T-levels…

-…But it doesn’t end there, some modern research has shown that some strains of probiotics can directly increase testosterone levels.
+…But it doesn’t end there, some modern research has shown that some strains of probiotics can directly elevate the levels of androgens in blood.
 Take this 2014 rat study for example193, where a probiotic strain commonly found in yogurts; Lactobacillus reuterii (affiliate link) was able to significantly increase multiple parameters related to reproductive health.
 In fact, the addition of L. reuterii to male rodents feed resulted in;

 - increased testosterone levels